-Tuition payment or satisfactory arrangement to pay tuition is due generally one week prior to the beginning of the semester.
-Tuition is charged at the per semester hour rate shown below.
-Full-time tuition charges are for 12 to 17 semester hours.
-A student who registers for more than 17 semester hours is subject to additional tuition costs at the persemester hour rate (for example, tuition charged for 18 semester hours will be \$11,950 + \$1,000 or \$12,950).
-A student who registers for 11 semester hours or fewer is charged the per semester hour rate multiplied by the number of registered semester hours.
+Tuition payment or satisfactory arrangement to pay tuition, which includes financial aid resources, is due generally one week prior to the beginning of the semester.
+Tuition is charged according to the tuition schedule shown below.

+Full-time undergraduate tuition charges are for 12 to 17 semester hours.
+A student registered for more than 17 semester hours is subject to an overload charge at the per-semester hour rate.
+For example, tuition charges for 18 semester hours will include the full-time rate of \$11,950 plus \$1,000 for the additional semester hour, resulting in a charge of \$12,950.
+A part-time undergraduate student registered for 11 semester hours or fewer is charged the per-semester hour rate multiplied by the number of registered semester hours.